WesleyJunkins/hciXR/README.md

                     '!9899fT|!^"'
 ```

 hciXR is in the beginning stages.
-The aim of this project is to provide a flexible, feature-rich, yet simple framework for developing extended reality (XR) web apps for use in human-computer interaction (hci) visualizations.
+The aim of this project is to provide a flexible, feature-rich, yet simple library for developing extended reality (XR) web apps for use in human-computer interaction (hci) visualizations.